menops/Bank-Customer-Churn-Prediction/README.md

 # AI-Assisted Predictive Customer Churn Modeling

-I worked on this project for an end-to-end analytics in a banking context, combining machine learning with AI tools to generate insights that  a retention team could use.
+Developed a reproducible Python-based analytical workflow to predict customer churn using machine learning techniques.
+Conducted exploratory data analysis, feature engineering, model evaluation, and SHAP-based explainability to generate transparent business insights and retention recommendations.

 ## Project overview
 This project predicts which bank customers are likely to churn (leave the bank).
 Here i am making use of machine learning, and translates model outputs into executive-ready business intelligence.
 It is designed to mirror a real-world analytics workflow inside a retail bank; from raw data ingestion through to a boardroom-ready through Python visualization libraries like Matplotlib, Seaborn, Plotly, Streamlit with AI-generated narrative commentary.
 Future improvements include migrating the visualizations to Power BI or Tableau to provide a more interactive business-facing dashboard experience.